ataraxao/cwa/Cooperative_Wealth_Agreement.md

 This Agreement shall not become operative unless and until:
 (i) the Vehicle Account is opened in compliance with Section 3.1 (as reasonably implemented given Custodian Constraints); and
 (ii) the Independent Administrator has executed and accepted written instructions substantially in the form attached as Exhibit 1; and
-(iii) the Vehicle LLC’s operating agreement and/or a custodian-accepted control instrument (as applicable) vests the Independent Administrator with exclusive authority for transfers-out/distributions and freeze/unwind actions, and limits Party A’s authority to Trading Authority only, in each case in a form reasonably acceptable to the Independent Administrator and consistent with Exhibit 4; and
+(iii) the Vehicle LLC’s operating agreement and/or a custodian-accepted control instrument (as applicable) vests the Independent Administrator with exclusive authority for transfers-out/distributions and freeze/unwind actions, and limits Party A’s authority to Trading Authority only, in each case in a form reasonably acceptable to the Independent Administrator and consistent with Appendix A (Implementation Paths); and
 (iv) the custodian account permissions reflect the above authority split (Trading Authority vs transfers-out/distributions) to the satisfaction of the Independent Administrator; and
 (v) the Independent Administrator has delivered the Implementation Confirmation described in Section 3.2A and Exhibit 1, Section 14.